 One thing people don't do every time they book online is read the terms and conditions before they book.
 This will save you a ton of frustration.
 Everyone has different rules.
 Things like if you need to make changes.

-Fill Things Out Right!
+Fill Things Out Correctly!

 Make sure when you go to book, fill everything out correctly.
 Double check the names for the passengers.
 If your passport says Brian and you typed Brain, you aren't getting on the plane.
 If you catch the mistake after you've submitted, that's when the terms and conditions matter.

 I've read a lot of reviews of flight booking sites.
-You'd be surprised how many people have entered names incorrectly by mistake and get mad at flight booking site for fixing it.
+You'd be surprised how many people have entered names incorrectly by mistake and get mad at flight booking site for not fixing it.
 Sorry my friend, you made the mistake.
 It sucks, but it doesn't mean they won't follow their written terms and conditions.

 It could cost you dearly, so take your time.